-- 3.66 Procedure for election of Mayor - 3.66.1 Councillors must elect a Councillor to be the Mayor. - 3.66.2 The Mayor is to be elected at the Annual Statutory Meeting, and held: - 3.66.2.1 after the fourth Saturday in October but not later than 30 November in each year; or - 3.66.2.2 as soon as possible after there occurs a vacancy in the office of the Mayor. - 3.66.3 Any Councillor is eligible for election or re-election to the office of Mayor. - 3.66.4 Until the Mayor is elected, the Chief Executive Officer will be the temporary Chairperson and Returning Officer of the meeting at which the election of Mayor is to be conducted but will have no voting rights. - 3.66.5 The election of Mayor is to be in accordance with the following procedure: - 3.66.5.1 The Returning Officer must invite nominations for the office of Mayor. - 3.66.5.2 If there is only one nomination (which must be seconded), the candidate nominated is deemed to be elected. - 3.66.5.3 If there is more than one nomination (each of which must be seconded), the Councillors present at the meeting must vote by show of hands for one of the candidates. - 3.66.5.4 If a candidate receives an absolute majority of the votes, that candidate is declared to have been elected. - 3.66.5.5 If no candidate receives an absolute majority of the votes, the candidate with the fewest number of votes is declared to be a defeated candidate.
+3.67 Procedure for election of Mayor

+- 3.67.1 Councillors must elect a Councillor to be the Mayor. - 3.67.2 The Mayor is to be elected at the Annual Statutory Meeting, and held: - 3.67.2.1 after the fourth Saturday in October but not later than 30 November in each year; or - 3.67.2.2 as soon as possible after there occurs a vacancy in the office of the Mayor. - 3.67.3 Any Councillor is eligible for election or re-election to the office of Mayor. - 3.67.4 Until the Mayor is elected, the Chief Executive Officer will be the temporary Chairperson and Returning Officer of the meeting at which the election of Mayor is to be conducted but will have no voting rights. - 3.67.5 The election of Mayor is to be in accordance with the following procedure: - 3.67.5.1 The Returning Officer must invite nominations for the office of Mayor. - 3.67.5.2 If there is only one nomination (which must be seconded), the candidate nominated is deemed to be elected. - 3.67.5.3 If there is more than one nomination (each of which must be seconded), the Councillors present at the meeting must vote by show of hands for one of the candidates. - 3.67.5.4 If a candidate receives an absolute majority of the votes, that candidate is declared to have been elected. - 3.67.5.5 If no candidate receives an absolute majority of the votes, the candidate with the fewest number of votes is declared to be a defeated candidate.
 The Councillors present at the meeting must then vote for one of the remaining candidates by a further show of hands.
-This procedure shall continue until one of the candidates has an absolute majority. - 3.66.5.6 In the event of two or more candidates having an equality of votes and one of them having to be declared: - 3.66.5.6.1 a defeated candidate; or - 3.66.5.6.2 duly elected the result must be determined by lot.
+This procedure shall continue until one of the candidates has the votes of an absolute majority of councillors.
+3.67.5.6 If an absolute majority of the Councillors cannot be obtained at the meeting, the Council may resolve to conduct a new election at a later specified time and date.:

-- 3.66.5.7 If a lot is conducted, the Returning Officer has the conduct of the lot. - 3.67 Mayor to take Chair - 3.67.1 After the election of the Mayor is determined, the Mayor must take the Chair. - 3.67.2 The Mayor must take the Chair at all Ordinary and Special meetings at which he or she is present. - 3.67.3 If the Mayor is absent from an Ordinary or Special Meeting of Council, the Chief Executive Officer must take the Chair and invite nominations from the Councillors present for a temporary Chairperson.
-If there is more than one nomination the Chief Executive Officer will act as Returning Officer for the election of a temporary Chairperson.
+3.68 Mayor to take Chair

+- 3.68.1 After the election of the Mayor is determined, the Mayor must take the Chair. - 3.68.2 The Mayor must take the Chair at all Ordinary and Special meetings at which he or she is present. - 3.68.3 If the Mayor is absent from an Ordinary or Special Meeting of Council, the Deputy Mayor will assume the role of Chaiperson

-3.68 Election of Deputy Mayor and Temporary Chairperson
+3.69 Election of Deputy Mayor

-The procedure for the election of a Deputy Mayor is to be the same as the procedure under clause 3.66 for the election of Mayor.
+The procedure for the election of a Deputy Mayor is to be the same as the procedure under clause 3.67 for the election of Mayor.